-To adopt a discovered vApp, modify any of its properties besides name, description, or lease settings.
-After you have adopted a discovered vApp, the system imports it and treats it as though it was created in vCloud Director.
+You can adopt a discovered vApp by changing its vApp network or adding a VM to this vApp.
+After you adopted a discovered vApp, the system imports it and treats it as though it was created in vCloud Director.
 When an adopted vApp is retrieved with a vCloud API request, it includes an element named autoNature.
 This element has a value of false if the discovered vApp was adopted or was created in vCloud Director.
 You cannot revert an adopted vApp to a discovered vApp.